Heather says:

-I know it seems like a stretch, but you really don’t need a box mix to bake brownies.
-In fact you may already have everything on hand.
-If you can’t eat a whole batch, why not surprise a neighbor?
+We know it seems like a stretch, but you really don’t need a box mix to bake brownies.
+In fact, you may already have everything on hand.
+Why not surprise a neighbor if you can’t eat a whole batch?
 It’s not like you’ll make an enemy offering chocolate.

 Ingredients: